lidarsee/feedback-glove/README.md

 ```
 Vibramotor2:123<\r><\n>
 ```
-... and multiple Values are also possible:
+... and multiple values are also possible:
 ```
 Vibramotor1:0<\r><\n>
 Vibramotor2:123<\r><\n>